Processuales/adaptive-systematic-trading/README.md

 - `step4_optimize_allocator.py`
 - `step4_run_all.py`

-## Things We Added That Are Not Just Textbook
+## Interesting things I added

-These are the parts I think are interesting for quants:
+These are the parts I think are interesting:

 - **Drift guard** logic that soft-kills exposure when behavior changes.
 - **Drought relief** logic that relaxes thresholds a bit when trade count dries up.